-Shadow IT is likely a new term for most of us.
+Shadow IT is a new term for most of us.
 It refers to technology, usually software or devices, introduced and used outside the awareness or control of IT management.
-Almost every business is going to have some shadow IT but it’s critically important that we understand the impact and risk that it exposes you to.
+Almost every business is going to have some shadow IT but it is critically important that we understand the impact and risk that it exposes you to.

 Ensuring employees have the right tools to do their job does help reduce the inclination to introduce unapproved technology.
 Managing and maintaining an awareness of how staff may be introducing shadow IT is a critical next step in maturing your company’s data security.

 A primary audit control issue is ensuring that only authorized users can access IT systems and resources.
 Many different controls and technologies are available to ensure compliance with regulations and standards.
 However, if unauthorized access into systems is occurring, the risks of data loss, damage to applications, theft of information, introduction of malware occur.

 Regulated organizations such as financial institutions that are under close government scrutiny, like ministries of health, utility companies, cannot afford to disrupt their compliance with regulations.
 Shadow IT activities can inadvertently create problems — such as system failures — that result in out-of-compliance conditions.
 In situations where compliance is regularly monitored and reported, shadow IT activities could create noncompliant conditions that, if discovered, could result in fines and even litigation.